 The Big Hole Watershed Committee, established in 1995, is a watershed group and a central hub of diverse viewpoints on resource and community concerns.
-We are a consensus-based organization dedicated to conservation of the Big Hole River and surrounding watershed.
+We are a consensus-based nonprofit organization dedicated to conservation of the Big Hole River and surrounding watershed.
 Our work is comprehensive, spanning floodplains, communities, wildlife, water, and fisheries.
 We provide education, facilitate conversations and planning for issues in our area, and put meaningful restoration work on the ground.

 The Big Hole River valley is a high elevation basin at the headwaters of the Upper Missouri River.
 We are open lands, big sky and big mountains, free flowing river, and traditional ranching culture.
 Unlike most other watersheds in the West, our area remains relatively undeveloped.
 It is of the utmost importance to preserve the quality of the river and its watershed in order to: